SadRobotChannel/af/other-faucet-sites.md

 ◘ <a href="http://bit.ly/www-cryptomininggame" target="_blank">cryptomininggame</a> is a lot like febbit, but more complicated.
 You need to get used to the pop-ups which are constant when you <i>get energy</i> or <i>do missions</i> - the activities that are necessary to level up.
 A leveled miner can generate a reasonable amount of satoshi.
 We'll feature this game on the front page soon.
 <p> </p>
 ◘ <a href="http://bit.ly/www-blackminer" target="_blank">blackminer</a> looks promising.
 A new facet run by an energetic team, you can claim XUN (UltraNote) coin, and BCN (Bytecoin).
 The team is adding more coins soon!
 Btw, a the faucet pays 100% referral commissions.
+<p> </p>
+◘ <a href="http://bit.ly/bitcoin-monsters" target="_blank">bitcoin-monsters</a> is indeed a fun game where you can level up your monsters (improve their abilities) and send them off to fight matches with other people's monsters.
+The leveling of monsters, however, is a tedious process where you need to essentially do a lot of ad clicking.
+If you're able to handle this, you can create a strong monster who can win a lot of matches.
+<p> </p>
+◘ another game